-According to experts, the average American pays more than $1,400 a year for car insurance coverage.
+According to a recent insurance industry report, the average American pays more than $1,400 a year for car insurance coverage.
 And if that sounds like a whole lot, you’re right: auto insurance rates have increased at more than twice the rate of inflation.
-Current rates are 20% higher than they were in 2011, and every state in the country has increased its rates by anywhere from 1% to 60%.
-And the past 6 months have been especially rough as rates have gone up by 6% in that time period alone.

 - Local and state laws